 The information on this page is updated frequently and is subject to change based on vaccine availability and the latest COVID-19 data.

 Details the recent province-wide restrictions on activities related to the COVID-19 pandemic, including:

 The BC COVID-19 Support App is a partnership between the B.C.
 Ministry of Health and Thrive Health.
 This app is a central resource for accessing personalized, trusted, evidence-based information about the COVID-19 pandemic.
 Updates will be made as Provincial guidelines evolve to ensure that you can access the most up-to-date recommendations.

-This site offers a good summary of information regarding the COVID-19 Coronavirus, including information in the following languages:
+This site offers a good summary of information regarding the COVID-19 Coronavirus.

 Source: National Network for Equitable Library Service (NNELS)